Sarabor/Grafana/README.md

 # Grafana with Grafonnet

-Everything you need to get started with Grafana in a professional environment.
+Everything you need to get started with Grafonnet.

 ## Overview